marenzo/http-dod-2023/levels/level8/README.md

 Note that since we implement a single threaded web server, new connections won't be able to process until the original connection is closed.

+Note 2: As of HTTP/2, the HTTP Connection header is no longer valid.
+Some browser implementations ignore the HTTP header whereas others will reject messages that contain it.

 ## Exercise
 - Implement the keep-alive behavior in the low-level server.py (search for TODO)